-The Imperial War Museum London
+Imperial War Museum London

 Churchill's London

-DAY 6: OCTOBER 8, 2018

-Bid farewell to East Anglia and enjoy a scenic return to London as Dr. Miller relays stories of the man who inspired the free world, Sir Winston S. Churchill.
-At the Churchill War Rooms, explore the underground bunker that protected the staff and secrets at the heart of Britain's government during the Second World War.
+Bid farewell to East Anglia and enjoy a scenic return to London as Dr. Miller relays stories of the man who inspired the free world, Sir Winston Churchill.
+At the Churchill War Rooms, explore the underground bunker that protected the staff and secrets at the heart of Britain's government during the World War II.
 See the Map Room where Churchill and his war cabinet directed the British war effort.
-After an included lunch at a splendid London pub frequented by members of Parliament, spend the afternoon at the recently renovated Imperial War Museum London, renowned for its exhibits on World War I, The Holocaust, the Air War, and the British Home Front during World War II.
+After an included lunch at a splendid London pub, spend the afternoon at the Imperial War Museum London, renowned for its exhibits on World War I, The Holocaust, the Air War, and the British Home Front during World War II.
 Explore London on your own this evening.
-Our hotel, the historic Royal Horseguards, overlooks the Thames and is a short walk to Trafalgar Square and the London Eye.
+Our hotel, the historic Rubens at the Palace, overlooks Buckingham Palace and is in walking distance to Victoria Station.

-Accommodations: Royal Horseguards (B, L)
+Accommodations: Rubens at the Palace (B, L)

 St. Clement Danes Church.
-Courtesy DavdCC / Alamy Stock Photo The Royal Air Force DAY 7: OCTOBER 9, 2018 The day begins with a visit to St. Clement Danes Church, the spiritual heart of the Royal Air Force.
+Courtesy DavdCC / Alamy Stock Photo

+The Royal Air Force

+The day begins with a visit to St. Clement Danes Church, the spiritual heart of the Royal Air Force.
 Destroyed by a German air raid in 1941, the RAF spearheaded the effort to rebuild the church, an artistic gem.
-Outside the building, are statues of Arthur "Bomber" Harris, head of the RAF's Bomber Command, and Hugh Dowding, who directed the Battle of the Britain and air operations over Dunkirk.
+Outside the building are statues of Arthur "Bomber" Harris, head of the RAF's Bomber Command, and Hugh Dowding, who directed the Battle of the Britain and air operations over Dunkirk.
 After an afternoon to explore London, reconvene in the evening for a dinner at the renowned RAF Club and a visit to the new Bomber Command Memorial, just across the street.

-Accommodations: Royal Horseguards (B, L, R, D) Flight home from London Heathrow Airport DAY 8: OCTOBER 10, 2018 Bid farewell to your fellow tour guests as you return home from London Heathrow Airport.
+Accommodations: Rubens at the Palace (B, L, R, D)

+Flight home from London Heathrow Airport

+Bid farewell to your fellow tour guests as you return home from London Heathrow Airport.
 (B)